INDICATIONS & IMPORTANT SAFETY INFORMATION

 Bowel Obstruction and Perforation: Abdominal pain, bowel obstruction and perforation, in some cases leading to death, can occur in patients receiving Rituxan in combination with chemotherapy.
 Evaluate if symptoms of obstruction such as abdominal pain or repeated vomiting occur.

-Concomitant Use With Biologic Agents and DMARDs Other Than Methotrexate: Observe patients closely for signs of infection if biologic agents and/or DMARDs are used concomitantly.
-Use of concomitant immunosuppressants other than corticosteroids has not been studied in PV patients exhibiting peripheral B-cell depletion following treatment with Rituxan.
+Concomitant Use with Biologic Agents and DMARDs Other Than MTX: Limited data are available on the safety of the use of biologic agents or DMARDs other than MTX in RA patients exhibiting peripheral B-cell depletion following treatment with Rituxan.
+Observe patients closely for signs of infection if biologic agents and/or DMARDs are used concomitantly.
+Use of concomitant immunosuppressants other than corticosteroids has not been studied in GPA, MPA, or PV patients exhibiting peripheral B-cell depletion following treatment with Rituxan.

 Clinical Trials Experience in Pemphigus Vulgaris (PV)

-Infusion reactions were the most commonly reported adverse drug reactions (58%).
-All infusion reactions were mild to moderate (Grade 1 or 2) except one Grade 3 serious infusion reaction (arthralgia) associated with the Month 12 maintenance infusion.
-No patients were withdrawn from treatment due to infusion reactions.
+Infusion-related reactions were the most commonly reported adverse drug reactions (58%).
+Infusion-related reactions included symptoms collected on the next scheduled visit after each infusion, and adverse events occurring on the day of or one day after the infusion.
+The most common infusion-related reactions included headaches, chills, high blood pressure, nausea, asthenia and pain.
+All infusion-related reactions were mild to moderate (Grade 1 or 2) except one Grade 3 serious infusion-related reaction (arthralgia) associated with the Month 12 maintenance infusion.
+The proportion of patients experiencing an infusion-related reaction was 29%, 40%, 13%, and 10% following the first, second, third, and fourth infusions, respectively.
+No patients were withdrawn from treatment due to infusion-related reactions.

 Fourteen patients (37%) treated with the Ritux 3 regimen experienced treatment-related infections compared to 15 patients (42%) treated with prednisone monotherapy.
-The most common infections in the patients treated with the Ritux 3 regimen were herpes simplex, herpes zoster, bronchitis, urinary tract infection, fungal infection, and conjunctivitis.
-Three patients (8%) treated with the Ritux 3 regimen experienced a total of 5 serious infections and 1 patient (3%) treated with prednisone monotherapy experienced 1 serious infection.
+The most common infections in patients treated with the Ritux 3 regimen were herpes simplex, herpes zoster, bronchitis, urinary tract infection, fungal infection, and conjunctivitis.
+Three patients (8%) treated with the Ritux 3 regimen experienced a total of 5 serious infections (Pneumocystis jirovecii pneumonia, infective thrombosis, intervertebral discitis, lung infection, Staphylococcal sepsis) and 1 patient (3%) treated with prednisone monotherapy experienced 1 serious infection (Pneumocystis jirovecii pneumonia).

 Using a new ELISA assay, a total of 19/34 (56%) patients with PV treated with the Ritux 3 regimen tested positive for anti-rituximab antibodies by 18 months.
 The clinical relevance of anti-rituximab antibody formation in Rituxan treated PV patients is unclear.